miikko/DatasetAPI-Back/README.md

    ##### DELETE

    Deletes an account with the same id as the one specified in the URL parameter.
-All the datasets that the user has posted will also be deleted.
+All the datasets that the account has posted will also be deleted.
+Upon successful request, the server will respond with an empty 204 response.

    ##### PUT

    Updates an account with the same id as the one specified in the URL parameter.
 Only the password can be changed.
+Upon successful request, the server will respond with an empty 201 response.

    Example body:
    ```